About this Product

 - Clean stainless steel parts with a damp sponge or cloth and polish them with a microfiber towel, if desired.

 - Remove small metal parts from the tread by dragging them to the side away from the tread’s center, where the magnetic forces are the strongest.
 The tread is designed flat to make this process as easy as possible.
+It gets easier when using a damp towel as metal debris will stick to it.

 My stirrups fell off while riding.